clintonjosephs/portfolio_website/README.md

-# Hello Microverse
+# Microverse Portfolio

-In this project, you will set up a "Hello world" repository.
-No complex coding is required for this exercise.
-The goal here is to master all of the tools and best practices I learned .
-All about gitflow , linters.

-set up a new repository and prepare it for development using best practices.
+In this project, we set up a repository for our portfolio website as software developers.
+For now we just developed the mobile view based on the requirements given, and also to practice flexbox, background image and more on linters.

 ## Built With